mathieu-benoit/azure-devops-terraform/README.md

 # Further considerations

-- Use Azure Key Vault to store secrets to be used by Azure pipelines
+- Use Azure Key Vault to store secrets to be used by Azure pipelines, you could easily [leverage Azure KeyVault from Variable Groups](https://docs.microsoft.com/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml#link-secrets-from-an-azure-key-vault)
 - In `terraform apply` reuse the output of `terraform plan`
-- Add a `Production` stage by cloning the existing `Development` stage
+- Add `Production` stages by cloning the existing `Development` stages
 - You may want to add more Azure services to deploy in the [tf](/tf) folder ;)

 # Resources